 One of my favorite quotes: It’s not about adding years to your life.
 It’s about adding life to your years.

-At the age of 12, near death and in the hospital, it was discovered that I had Type 1 Juvenile Diabetes.
+At the age of 12, near death and in the hospital, it was discovered that I had Type 1 “Juvenile” Diabetes.
+The autoimmune version of diabetes, where my body no longer produces insulin.
 Being told that I would live about 20 years – A short life filled with complications ranging from amputations, heart attacks, blindness and much more, the outlook was bleak.
 I learned how to inject insulin (beef and pork) and how to test my urine for glucose – blood sugar meters did not yet exist.
 My life became full of limitations.

 In time I started taking small risks, challenging my disease and its obstacles.
 One challenge was being physically active.
 Which led to boxing!
 And I was HOOKED!

 I became stronger.
 I felt much more alive, happier, empowered.
-Regardless of the limitations given, I did want I wanted.
+Regardless of the limitations given, I did what I wanted.

 When I hit that 20 year anniversary with diabetes, I was amazed!
 In the back of mind there was a voice saying, ‘your time’s running out’.
 Yet, I felt STRONG!
 I pushed forward.
 Over the years many doctors have told me that exercise has kept me alive and thriving.
 My rebellion is what saved me!